MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr/8.0/deployr-common-administration-tasks.md

 Follow these steps to reinitialize the database used by DeployR.
 Reinitializing will reset the database to the default post-installation state.

 1. Ensure all users are logged out of DeployR.
 As admin, you can always check the grid activity in the **Grid** tab of the Administration Console.

-2. Run the database utility script as follows.
+1. Run the database utility script as follows.

-    #### For Linux / Mac OS X

-    Type the following at a command prompt:
+   + For Linux / Mac OS X, type the following at a command prompt: cd <8.0.0_Install_Dir>/deployr/tools ./databaseUtils.sh

-        cd <8.0.0_Install_Dir>/deployr/tools
-		./databaseUtils.sh

-	#### For Windows

-    1. Start a command prompt with full administrator permissions using the `Run as Administrator` option.

-    2. Type the following at a command prompt:
+   + For Windows, start a command prompt with full administrator permissions using the `Run as Administrator` option and type the following at a command prompt:

 		cd <8.0.0_Install_Dir>\deployr\tools
 		/databaseUtils.bat
     Where `<8.0.0_Install_Dir>` is the full path to the DeployR 8.0.0 server installation directory.

-    When prompted by the script:

-3. Choose option `2` to reinitialize the database.
+3. When prompted by the script, choose option `2` to reinitialize the database.

 ## Opening DeployR Ports